Contents

 If the National Credit Code applies to your loan

 In addition to the Banking Code of Practice, the National Credit Code has provisions dealing with hardship assistance applying to National Credit Code regulated credit contracts.
-If you tell us that you are or will have difficulty in making payments under a regulated credit contract, we are required under the National Credit Code to tell you within certain time periods whether we will assist you by changing the terms of your credit contract and give you in writing either details of the changes that we have agreed or an explanation of why we do not agree.
+If you tell us that you are or will have difficulty in making payments under a regulated credit contract, we're required under the National Credit Code to tell you within certain time periods whether we'll assist you by changing the terms of your credit contract and give you in writing either details of the changes that we have agreed to or an explanation of why we don't agree.

 Please answer these questions before applying for hardship assistance